You can download the BANT Nutritional Therapy Descriptor at this link:

 It is important to choose a qualified nutritional therapist who has undertaken all the necessary training to understand the theory and practice of nutritional therapy.
 For more information follow the link - www.cnhc.org.uk/pages/index.cfm?page_id=20

 By choosing nutritional therapists registered with the CNHC you can be confident that they are properly trained, qualified and insured.

-By choosing a Nutritional Therapist who is a member of BANT you can be confident that they follow the strict BANT Code of Professional Practice, have professional indemnity insurance for clinical practice and also meet the membership entry criteria found at this link -
+By choosing a Nutritional Therapist who is a member of BANT you can be confident that they follow the strict CNHC Code of Conduct, Performance and Ethics and the BANT Professional Practice Handbook, have professional indemnity insurance for clinical practice and also meet the membership entry criteria found at this link -

-The new look May e-News has now been emailed to all members.
-This month features an article on Glandular Therapy for Thyroid and Adrenal Function? by Jane Nodder and Catherine Honeywell.
+The November BANT News has now been emailed to all members.
+This month features an article on Our Members Views about the CNHC.

-We are delighted to announce that we are working in collaboration with CAM Conferences for a series of three CAM Conferences in 2013.CLICK HERE TO BOOK YOUR PLACECLICK HERE FOR THE BOOKING FORM
+We are delighted to announce that we are working in collaboration with CAM Conferences for a series of five CAM Conferences in 2014.CLICK HERE TO BOOK YOUR PLACE

 To understand the differences between dietitians, nutritionists and nutritional therapists, please look at the following BANT briefing notes: